akhadangi/EVE/README.md

 ---

 <font size = 4>EVE is equipped with two learning rates, where the 1st momentum is being obtained using short-term and long-term momenta, and 2nd momentum is the result of a residual learning paradigm.
-We have included all the interactive figures under the "figures" directory.
+We have included all the interactive figures under the ```figures``` directory.
 The users and the community are encouraged to download these files and visualise the behaviour of the Adam optimiser vs. EVE in more granular detail.